 Bio

-Ms. Ngwenyama gained international prominence winning the Primrose International Viola Competition at 16.
-The following year she won the Young Concert Artists International Auditions, which led to debuts at the Kennedy Center and the 92nd Street ‘Y.’ A recipient of the prestigious Avery Fisher Career Grant, she has performed with orchestras and as recitalist the world over.
+Ms. Ngwenyama gained international prominence as a violist when she won the Primrose International Viola Competition at age 16 and then the Young Concert Artists International Auditions, which led to debuts at the Kennedy Center in Washington, DC and the 92nd Street Y in New York; she is also a recipient of the prestigious Avery Fisher Career Grant.
+She has performed as a soloist and in recital around the world, including at the Louvre, Suntory Hall and the White House.
+She is a member of Umama Womama, a trio of composer-players, with Valerie Coleman (flute) and Han Lash (harp, piano).

 ‘sounds get along not necessarily through traditional harmonic consonance (although there is plenty of that), but through a kind of rightness of being.’